What is Chin Piercing?

 - Use clean towels and handkerchiefs to wipe your mouth and face.

 - Clean the area regularly with sea salt solution using cotton.
+It is always handy to have an aftercare spray – saline cleanser natural recovery solution.

 - Make a paste of turmeric and mustard oil and apply it on that area.
 It inhibits bacterial growth.